 Knowledge Creation and Innovation in Medium-technology Clusters

-Riccardo Cappellin While innovation policies mainly focus on the development of high technologies and R&D investments, European industry is still characterized by a strong specialization in medium-technology sectors, such as machinery, transport equipment and chemical products.1 (See Box 2.1 for definitions of industry technology categories.)
+2. The role and characteristics of medium-tech sectors Riccardo Cappellin While innovation policies mainly focus on the development of high technologies and R&D investments, European industry is still characterized by a strong specialization in medium-technology sectors, such as machinery, transport equipment and chemical products.1 (See Box 2.1 for definitions of industry technology categories.)
 2.1 THE ROLE OF MEDIUM-TECHNOLOGY SECTORS IN INTERNATIONAL TRADE Medium-technology manufacturing sectors represent the largest component in the trade of OECD countries (56.3%) and their share in the period 2000–05 has continuously increased, while the shares of both low-technology and high-technology products have decreased (Table 2.1).
 The most recent data for the exports of European countries indicate the same importance and the same trend of the medium-technology sectors.
 In particular, the share of medium-technology sectors in total manufacturing exports is greater than or close to 50% in almost all European countries and it increased during the 2000–03 period in the following countries: Germany, Italy, United Kingdom, Austria, Denmark, Finland, France, Netherlands, Portugal and Sweden.
 An opposite trend is only indicated in the following countries: Belgium, Greece, Ireland and Spain.
-In fact, the share of the exports by the high-technology sectors has decreased in all countries indicated above with the exception of Belgium, Greece, Ireland, Portugal and Spain, where the increase of the share of high-tech sectors is mainly determined by the sharp decrease of the share in lowtechnology sectors (as in Belgium, Ireland and Portugal) and in medium low-technology sectors (as in Greece and Spain) (Table 2.2).
-These trends are explained both...
+In fact, the share of the exports by the high-technology sectors has decreased in all countries indicated above with the exception of Belgium, Greece, Ireland, Portugal and Spain, where the increase of the share of high-tech sectors is mainly determined by the sharp decrease of the share in lowtechnology sectors (as in Belgium, Ireland and Portugal) and in medium low-technology sectors (as in Greece and...

 You are not authenticated to view the full text of this chapter or article.